 Los Hermanos Familia also prepares care kits for elementary schools in low socio-economic areas that provide underwear, mittens, t-shirts, and socks.

 In 2021, Los Hermanos Familia helped gather basic items of need and distributed them to kinship families - family members and friends who have stepped up to provide homes for children whose parents cannot care for them.
 These "kinship care" arrangements include children who receive care from grandparents, siblings, aunts and uncles, cousins, and close family friends for a given period.
 These families also received a holiday meal/package to warm their hearts.

-In 2022, LHF will be working to prepare backpacks for homeless youth.
-In one high school alone, there are 37 students considered homeless, more than 50 in LISD schools.
-And research has found that homelessness among young people is a fluid experience.
-From couch surfing to sleeping on the streets or in a shelter, most of youth do not become homeless by choice.
+In 2023, LHF will be working to prepare backpacks for homeless youth.
+In one high school alone, there are 37 students considered homeless, and more than 3,000 in LISD schools.
+Research has found that homelessness among young people is a fluid experience.
+From couch surfing to sleeping on the streets or in a shelter, most youth do not become homeless by choice.

 Specific subpopulations of youth and young adults face a higher risk for homelessness:

 Black youth face an 83% increased risk than their white peers.